 Africa’s poaching crisis has dragged on for more than a decade.
 There are endless successful anti-poaching stories that illustrate the extraordinary lengths people and parks will go to protect their animals.
 And yet every day more elephants and rhinos die at a horrific rate, often by poachers out on bail.
 The weakest link continues to be corruption, and yet it is very rarely addressed.

-Prior to this we had already started work on the demand side, and it’s still too soon to report on, but we do have an ambitious project in the works, in Asia but outside of China, and host to one of the most destructive wildlife markets.
+We have started work on the demand side, and it’s still too soon to report on, but we do have an ambitious project in the works, in Asia but outside of China, and host to one of the most destructive wildlife markets.

 In South Africa, Saving the Wild continues to lead the crusade against corruption – by far the hardest uphill battle in the rhino crisis – and in the three other countries we operate we are able to step out of the cesspit of corruption and contribute towards projects that bring us joy and give us hope.
 We continue to protect the black rhino gene pool with financial donations to vets on the frontline.